alecomasleon/Running-Game-and-Draw/README.md

 First, run Draw.java to create a custom drawing.
 Press the "Save" button to save that drawing.

 Run RunningGame to play the dino-running game.
 Press the file with the drawing you made to bring your custom character into the game.

+I used JFrame for all the UI elements.